maaclin/project-eks_multi_app/README.md

 ## Infrastructure Setup

 - State backend: S3 (remote state) with native state locking as AWS moves to deprecate DynamoDB locking.

+- VPC: One nat gateway across 2 AZs for cost optimsation, single point of failure ignored for small project.
+Ingress traffic managed by NGINX controller, Outbound routed through NAT Gateway

-- EKS: private node subnets; control plane access as required.
+- EKS: Private node subnets; public access for us to interact with cluster.
+IRSA enabled, Cluster Admin Permissions enabled.

-- IRSA: pods assume AWS roles via service account annotations
+- IRSA: Pods assume AWS roles via service account annotations without hardcoding AWS credentials

-- Helm: external-dns creates the DNS record in Route 53. cert-manager requests a certificate via the ClusterIssuer from Let's Encrypt and attaches to Ingress → HTTPS.
+- Helm: External-DNS creates the DNS record in Route 53.
+Cert-Manager requests a certificate via the ClusterIssuer from Let's Encrypt and attaches to ingress, pointing them at the clusters NLB.
+Nginx Ingress handles ingress traffic into the cluster to the service.

-- ArgoCD: automated deployment of our application
+- ArgoCD: Automated deployment of our application deployed from insde the cluster to sync manifests from GitHub

+- End to end flow: Route 53 resolves DNS requests, reaches IGW, forwards to NLB to NGINX Ingress controller to our service and lastly our pods.
+TLS is automatically applied by cert manager using Let's encrypt so our webpage is served over HTTPS.

 ## Security Considerations

 - Scanning in CI before apply: Tflint and Checkov for IaC, Trivy for Docker/K8s
 - Rule of least privilege for IRSA roles
-- OIDC trust policy used instead of injecting GitHub secrets
+- All workflows use OIDC instead of GitHub secrets credentials:

 ## CI-CD